kyoheiShibata-mini/furima_28693/README.md

 ### Association

-- has_one :user
+- belongs_to :user
 - has_one :item
-- has_one :destination
+- belongs_to :destination